syncfusion-content/javascript-docs/js/PivotClient/How-To.md

 {% endhighlight %}

+## Members

-### Grid Layout in PivotClient
+### Grid layout in pivot client
-The [`gridLayout`](../api/ejpivotclient#members:gridlayout) is used to set the summary layout for pivot grid OLAP server-end.
-Following are the ways in which summary can be positioned: normal summary (bottom), top summary, no summary and excel-like summary.
+The [`gridLayout`](../api/ejpivotclient#members:gridlayout) is used to set the summary layout for the pivot grid OLAP server-end.
+The following are the ways in which the summary can be positioned: normal summary (bottom), top summary, no summary, and Microsoft Excel summary.

 {% highlight html %}